Soft Tissue Injury Care

 It is crucial to support the muscles surrounding your injury via strengthening exercises.
 This muscle control is important to provide support during the early recovery phase, to prevent re-injury and return you to everyday function and sport.
 Your physiotherapist will prescribe and progress injury-specific exercises individualised to your needs.

 An injury causes nerve pathway damage that affects your ability to control your joint position.
 The technical name for this is proprioception.
 Proprioception exercises have been shown in numerous research studies to prevent future injuries.
 Your physiotherapist is highly skilled in proprioceptive retraining.
 They will prescribe specific functional and sport-related proprioceptive exercises.

 Heat or Ice

 Heat can ease muscle soreness, increase soft tissue extensibility, increase circulation.
-Ice has also found to be useful even beyond 72-hours post-injury to reduce swelling due to excessive use and to slow your nerve conduction rate to assist pain control.
-If you would like advice regarding what is most suitable to you, please consult your physiotherapist.
+Ice has also been useful even beyond 72-hours post-injury to reduce swelling due to excessive use and to slow your nerve conduction rate to assist pain control.
+If you would like advice regarding what is most suitable for you, please consult your physiotherapist.